felipeporfiriolima/sql_index_optimization/README.md

 WHERE i.index_id > 0;
 ```

-Index usage statistics were then correlated with index metadata:
+Index usage statistics were correlated with index metadata:

 ```sql
 SELECT